 - University of Toronto – On-line self-assessment tool covering skills, personal qualities, interests, and values.

 - WikiJob – Offers a variety of psychometric and aptitude tests.

-- WorkBC Career Compass – Discover potential career paths.
+- WorkBC Free Career Assessments – Discover potential career paths.

 Clients who complete online assessments and aptitude tests will benefit from a debrief with a trusted career professional.
 Lack of post-assessment follow up may lead to confusion and uncertainty.
 Taking time to dialogue with clients builds stronger relationships, provides clarity, and positively affects employment outcomes.
 For many individuals, knowing their strengths and weaknesses opens the door to a wider range of employment possibilities.